EPCCed/eidf-docs/docs/services/securevirtualdesktop/faq.md

 # FAQs for the Secure Virtual Desktop Service

+## Unable to download packages from snap on the Secure Virtual Desktop VMs

+Snap packages are not by default supported on the Secure Virtual Desktop VMs.
+Snap requires outbound network access to install software packages which, if allowed, could potentially be used to bypass the security of the Secure Virtual Desktop.

+If you require snap packages, the VM Admin can enable them by modifying the router squid configuration to allow the outgoing network traffic required for snap.
+This is done by adding the following lines near the top of the router config file `/etc/squid/squid.conf`, before any existing `http_access deny` rules:

+    ```txt
+    acl snap_refresh_method method POST
+    acl snap_refresh_domain url_regex api\.snapcraft\.io/v2/snaps/refresh
+    http_access allow snap_refresh_method snap_refresh_domain
+    ```
+After modifying the configuration file, restart Squid with `sudo squid -k reconfigure` for the changes to take effect.

 ## Using the Proxy for Some Common Software on the Secure Virtual Desktop VMs

 Below we outline a number of common software that you may require and how they can be used with the proxy server on the Secure Virtual Desktop Router from the Secure Virtual Desktop VMs.
 You may find a number of these work out of the box.
 These make use of the proxy address given in the EIDF portal for your project under the **"Secure Virtual Desktop (SVD)"** Proxy address section and the proxy ports 3128 for HTTP and 3129 for HTTPS.